Wildfire won’t wait for you to make a plan.

 Fire Danger Rating map updated daily.
 Courtesy of BC Wildfire Services

 There are five colour-coded fire danger ratings (FDR).
-The FDR British Columbia map is updated daily to highlight what areas are currently in an extreme, high, moderate, low, or very low risk area.
+The FDR British Columbia map is updated daily to highlight which areas are currently in an extreme, high, moderate, low, or very low fire danger area.
 Check the map to see your community’s status, and make sure you know how and where to reach your local evacuation centre.

 Not sure what it means and what you can or should do in a certain rating?
 Click the FDR tabs below to get informed and prepared.